Padder Guarantor vs. Padder Deposit: What’s the Difference?

 When Padder Guarantor is used

-• New to Canada
+New to Canada

-• Self-employed, gig income, or non-traditional income
+Self-employed, or earning gig or other non-traditional income

 You are still obligated to pay rent as normal; this doesn't replace your rent or your lease obligations.